NAO Robot Autonomous Ball Search and Kick System

 The system enables the robot to:

-- detect and track the ball in real time
+- detect and track the ball in real time;

-- perform stable kicking actions
+- execute stable kicking actions.

 Key Takeaways

-- Designed and implemented FSM-based behavior planning
+- Designed and implemented FSM-based behavior planning on real robot hardware.